grimmer0125/d4c-queue/README.md

 # D4C Queue

 Pass a `async` function, a promise-returning function or a normal non-async function into task queues, with their arguments.
 Do them sequentially, and get their values by `await` if need.
 You can use global function or instance of D4C (e.g, `const d4c = new D4C(); d4c.apply(async_fun1);`).
-Even it support [Decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) (`@synchronized`) on your instance method or static methods.
+It also supports [Decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) (`@synchronized`) on your instance method or static methods.

 ## Features